Adam Kendon

 Adam Kendon (4 April 1934 – 14 September 2022) was one of the world's foremost authorities on the topic of gesture, which he viewed broadly as meaning all the ways in which humans use visible bodily action in creating utterances including not only how this is done in speakers but also in the way it is used in speakers or signers when only visible bodily action is available for expression.

 Early life

-Kendon was born on 4 April 1934 in London, son of the writer Frank Kendon.
+Kendon was born on 4 April 1934 in London, son of the writer Frank Kendon and Elizabeth Cecilia Phyllis Horne, a school teacher.

 At the University of Cambridge, he read Botany, Zoology and Human Physiology, as well as Experimental Psychology for the Natural Sciences.
 At the University of Oxford, he studied Experimental Psychology, focusing on the temporal organization of utterances in conversation, using Eliot Chapple's chronography.
 Then he moved to Cornell University to study directly with Chapple on research leading to his D. Phil. from Oxford in 1963.
 His thesis topic—communication conduct in face-to-face interaction—spelled out the interests he would pursue in subsequent decades.
 He is noted for his study of gesture and sign languages and how these relate to spoken language.